Skip to main content

 What should I say about final pay and benefits?
 Toggle answer

-Mention that HR or payroll will provide information about final pay, accrued leave, benefits, deductions, severance if applicable and company property.
-Avoid promising exact amounts or dates unless they have been confirmed.
+State that HR or payroll will provide information about final pay, accrued leave, benefits, deductions, severance if applicable and company property.
+Do not promise exact amounts or payment dates unless they have been confirmed.

 Should a termination letter include appeal rights?
 Toggle answer

 Include appeal or review information when company policy, contract terms or local rules require it.
-If an appeal route exists, state who to contact, how to submit it and the deadline if that deadline is confirmed.
+If an appeal route exists, state who to contact, how to submit the appeal and the deadline, if applicable.

 TL;DR - Keep the Termination Letter Factual and Reviewed

 A strong employment termination letter states the reason, final date, notice arrangement, HR contact and final steps without adding unsafe detail.
-It should match the process already followed.
+It must match the process already followed.

 Before sending it, check the contract, local law, company policy, final-pay process, appeal rights and delivery method.
 Termination wording should never be improvised.
 When the stakes are high, use the letter only after HR or legal review.